PJF98/BayesianNetwork/README.md

 algorithms in the Pomegranate library.
 I learnt the variable elimination algorithm from this PDF document https://cedar.buffalo.edu/~srihari/CSE674/Chap9/9.3-VE-Algorithm.pdf that I found online.
 I was able to successfully implement this algorithm.
-My factor classes required for my implementation of the algorithm are in Factor_Class.py and the creation of the specific network in this problem is in Variable_Elimination.py.
+The factor classes required for my implementation of the algorithm are in Factor_Class.py and the creation of the specific network in this problem is in Variable_Elimination.py.
 This method also successfully predicts the